shoelim/shoelim.github.io/_pages/dynamai.md

 ---

 **Dynamai** is a *research and innovation lab* dedicated to advancing the intersection of dynamical systems and artificial intelligence (AI).
 We are driven by a passion for transforming academic excellence into real-world impact, aiming to produce both high-quality publications and practical solutions at this exciting frontier.
 Our research explores the interface of mathematical statistics and computational sciences, bridging theory and application to drive innovation.
-We also offer private consulting services for institutions and industry partners.
-Please contact us and we would be happy to discuss how we can help you.
 <br>

 ## Funding & Support